facebookresearch/webssl/README.md

 ## Citation

-If you find this repository useful for your research, please consider citing our paper:
+If you find this repository useful for your research, please consider citing:

 ```bibtex
 @article{fan2025scaling,